MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 after years of trying to get Honeywell to update the hardware.

-By the end of the 20th century, the concept of a computer utility had fizzled out, but it may well come back in the form of cloud computing, in which relatively small computers (including smartphones, tablets, and the like) are connected to servers in vast and distant data centers where all the computing is done, with the local computer just handling the user interface.
+By the end of the 20th century, the concept of a computer utility had fizzled out, but it may well come back in the form of **cloud computing**, in which relatively small computers (including smartphones, tablets, and the like) are connected to servers in vast and distant data centers where all the computing is done, with the local computer just handling the user interface.
 The motivation here is that most people do not want to administrate an increasingly complex and finicky computer system and would prefer to have that work done by a team of professionals, for example, people working for the company running the data center.
 E-commerce is already evolving in this direction, with various companies running emails